kasino-kai/kasinoo-kai.github.io/README.md

 # kasinoo-kai.github.io
  Correct
-i made a new repository because my old one couldnt commit.
+i made a new repository because my old one wouldnt commit.
+### about me